Eclipse Viewing Experience

-Admission fees are $5 for children and students under 18 and $8 for adults payable by cash or credit.
-Tickets can be purchased in advanced or at the door.
+Admission fees for public viewings are $5 for children and students under 18 and $8 for adults payable by cash or credit.
 However, as our seating capacity is limited, if the initial planetarium shows reach full capacity, we will schedule additional shows for that evening.
 If you find yourself attending a later show, we’ll streamline the evening for you by initiating telescope viewing right away, ensuring minimal delay during your visit.

 telescope with bulldog logo looking through an open dome

-After the planetarium experience, weather permitting, you’ll have the chance to observe the Sun (if daytime), Orion Nebula, Jupiter, and/or the Moon (if they are in the proper phase), and explore various celestial delights through Indiana’s largest telescope.
+After the planetarium experience, weather permitting, you’ll have the chance to observe the Sun (if daytime), Orion Nebula, Jupiter, a and explore various celestial delights through Indiana’s largest telescope.
 Telescope viewing is always free and contingent on favorable weather conditions.

 If the weekend doesn’t align with your schedule, consider scheduling a group tour for your organization or group at a different time.